 With over 3500 miles of coastline (over 6000km), the Emerald Isle and its inhabitants are never far from the sea.
 And with a long coastline comes lots of places to enjoy the sea and all that comes with it.
 The coastline also provides plenty of holiday opportunities for the Irish.
-In this post, you will discover some of the best seaside towns in Ireland that provide the perfect place for a seaside getaway in Ireland.

 When it comes to seaside towns, Ireland has plenty.
 This post details my top picks for great seaside towns on the Emerald Isle to enjoy, whether you are based in Ireland and looking for an Ireland staycation by the seaside, or if you are looking to include some time by the sea in your Ireland itinerary.

 - Final thoughts on seaside towns in Ireland to visit